-Table 1 The thickness of the cortex in three segments of feather shafts part of the shaft's cross-section, is assumed to strongly contribute to the damping properties of the shaft.
-The damping ratio following the size of foam cell and area ratio of the foam/cortex change in the 1st vibration mode (Figs. 4a and 7a, c).
+A gradient of damping properties is present in the shaft.
+The observed structural gradients, both of the cortex wall and foams, are assumed to be responsible for the different damping properties of the three studied segments of the shaft.
+The cortex consists of multiple layers of aligned collagen fibers [29].
+It is plausible to assume that friction between fibers and layers may contribute to the damping properties.
+The presence of ridges increases the cortex-foam interface and therein leads to an increased friction between them.
+The filled medulla, which occupies a large part of the shaft's cross-section, is assumed to strongly contribute to the damping properties of the shaft.
+The damping ratio following the size of foam cell and area ratio of the foam/cortex change in the 1st vibration mode (Figs. 4A and 7A,C).
 It means that the larger foam cells and the higher area ratio between foam and cortex are, the higher is the damping ratio.
-The higher percentage of foam structure is proportional to the higher damping ratio in the 2nd vibration mode (Figs. 4b and 7b).
+The higher percentage of foam structure is proportional to the higher damping ratio in the 2nd vibration mode (Figs. 4B and 7B).